-- When configuring a Guided Scan, specify that the Scan Type is Workflows and later, in the Workflows > 1.
-Manage Workflows step, record a new workflow macro or import (and optionally edit) an existing workflow macro. - When configuring a Basic Scan in Fortify WebInspect, in Step 1 select Workflow-Driven Scan and click Record or Manage to record a new workflow macro or select (and optionally edit) an existing workflow macro. - When configuring a Web Site Scan in Fortify WebInspect Enterprise, in Step 1 select Workflow-Driven Scan and click Import or Manage to select an existing workflow macro. - In Fortify WebInspect Enterprise, on the Administrative Console toolbar, click Tools > Workflow Macro Recorder to open the Web Macro Recorder in stand-alone mode, and record a new workflow macro or open (and optionally edit) an existing workflow macro. - Using the Security Toolkit, click Start > All Programs > Fortify > Fortify Security Toolkit > Workflow Macro Recorder to run the Web Macro Recorder in stand-alone mode, and record a new workflow macro or open (and optionally edit) an existing workflow macro.
+- When configuring a Guided Scan with Internet Explorer as the rendering engine, specify that the Scan Type is Workflows and later, in the Workflows > 1.
+Manage Workflows step, record a new workflow macro or import (and optionally edit) an existing workflow macro. - When configuring a Basic Scan in Fortify Weblnspect with Internet Explorer as the rendering engine, in Step 1 select Workflow-Driven Scan and click Record or Manage to record a new workflow macro or select (and optionally edit an existing workflow macro. - On the Fortify WebInspect toolbar, click Tools > Workflow Macro Recorder > Session-based to run the Workflow Macro Recorder in stand-alone mode, and record a new workflow macro or open (and optionally edit) an existing workflow macro. - In Fortify WebInspect Enterprise, on the Administrative Console toolbar, click Tools > Workflow Macro Recorder > Session-based to open the Workflow Macro Recorder in stand-alone mode, and record a new workflow macro or open (and optionally edit) an existing workflow macro. - Using the Security Toolkit, click Start > Fortify > Workflow Macro Recorder (Session) to run the Workflow Macro Recorder in stand-alone mode, and record a new workflow macro or open (and optionally edit) an existing workflow macro.

-About the Web Macro Recorder Interface
+About the Session-based Web Macro Recorder Interface

-This topic describes the Web Macro Recorder user interface and technologies available for use when recording or editing a macro.
+This topic describes the Session-based Web Macro Recorder user interface.